 Nonpoint Source Pollution

-Today one of the leading threats to water resources and the quality of this resource is (NPS) Nonpoint source pollution.
-NPS pollution does not originate from a single, specific source (that would be Point source Pollution) but is generated by a variety of activities spread over a broad area.
+Today one of the leading threats to water resources and the quality of these resources is (NPS) Nonpoint source pollution.
+NPS pollution does not originate from a single, specific source (that would be Point Source Pollution) but is generated by a variety of activities spread over a broad area.

 Do you recognize any of these Non-Point Source Pollutants?